IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 - yaml files (extension = '.yaml' or '.yml')
 - json files (extension = '.json')

+Keep in mind the need for precision with input parameter types and review how each of these formats handle input data types.
+For example, `10` is inferred as an integer, where `10.0` is inferred as a floating point value - these are different data types.

 ## Notes for Developers

 If you are developing for LDAR-Sim, please adhere to the following rules: